alexreisner/geocoder/README.md

     end

-For certain geolocation services such as Google geolocation API this may cause issues during subsequent updates to database records if the longitude and latitude coordinates cannot be associated known location address (on a large body of water for example).
+For certain geolocation services such as Google's geolocation API, this may cause issues during subsequent updates to database records if the longitude and latitude coordinates cannot be associated with a known location address (on a large body of water for example).
 On subsequent callbacks the following call:

      after_validation :geocode